Humanitarian Crisis: Help Save Children in Yemen

 How can Canadians support the children of Yemen?

 In Yemen, a child dies every 10 minutes from preventable causes.
-Your donation will help children survive.
+The best way to provide immediate help is by donating to UNICEF's Yemen Fund.
+Your donation will go directly to Yemen to help children survive the food crisis and to provide life-saving essentials.

 - $63 could provide a survival food kit providing nutrient-packed therapeutic food for 69 children.